Pier 99

 My head throbbed where I’d hit the piling.
 The pain stacked up waves.
 My heartbeat drummed.

 The current could pull me down river.
 Nobody would see me at night.
-Would I smash into the bridge supports?
-Would it carry me safely around them?
-Then what—eighty miles out into the Pacific Ocean?
+Would it slam me into the bridge supports or carry me past them—eighty miles out into the Pacific?

 At least that would be away.

 I clenched the sleeve tighter, digging nails back into my own palm.
 Water squeezed from the fabric.
 Had to hold on.
 One more minute.
-Just had to make it one more minute.
+I can suffer anything for a minute.

 The other way would take me toward the Jantzen Beach side.
 A maze of docks, moored boats, and houseboats.
 My only chance was to stay afloat long enough to grab something—anything—before the river dragged me under.
 Then, maybe, I could pull myself to safety.

-I saw the running lights of a boat in the distance.
-As it neared, I could see it was a recreational fishing boat.
+I forced my eyes to focus.
+Running lights appeared in the distance.
+As they neared, I could see it was a recreational fishing boat.
 The kind you see mobsters throw people off in movies.
 Music playing.
 They were close enough.
 If I screamed, really screamed, they might hear me over it.

 I opened my mouth.